kennylavender/development-notes/functors-monads.md

 of and chain
 A chainable functor.
 (Map + computation)

+A monad is a way of composing functions that require context in addition to the return value, such as computation, branching, or I/O.

 #### Monad Laws
 - Left identity: unit(x).chain(f) ==== f(x)
 - Right identity: m.chain(unit) ==== m